 Subsequent courses will help students maximize the space of their gardens; identify, treat and control pests and plant diseases; grow plants in raised beds, containers and patio gardens; use proper pruning techniques; and learn what foods to grow and how to can or freeze them.

-Students will also learn about gardening methods that will help them extend the growing season.
+Students will also learn about gardening methods that will help them extend the growing season and grow more vegetables.
 For example, the courses will cover basics such as when to water plants (in the cool early morning hours for the best results; watering later in the day can contribute to the proliferation of insects, fungal diseases, or greater amounts of water lost due to evaporation).

 Upon completion of the course, students will receive a $50 gift card for Ritters and a certificate to show that they can garden like a pro.